Leadership presence is a buzzword in corporate America. It tends to come up most when evaluating candidates for a promotion.

 Take the audience on a journey with you.
 Are you presenting someone else’s work?
 Find ways to connect that content to the audience members’ lives in a way that internalizes the message and keeps them interested.

 When building your own boards, do not start with the technology.
 Instead, sketch out the story you are going to tell.
 Like any good story, you need a beginning, a middle and an end.
-If you are in business, it may be more like a situation, the obstacles, how you overcame or solved the problem, and the results of your work.
-Once you have that nailed down, sketch how the boards will help you tell that story.
-Finally, build your boards.
-Make them clean, easy to follow.
+If you are in business, it may be more like a situation, obstacles, solutions, and results.
+Practice telling your story until if feels right.
+Then, sketch out the boards you need to illustrate your main points.
+This can be with pen and paper or the technology itself, but the point is to make a quick mock-up to get the flow right.
+Finally, refine your visual aids.
+Make them clean and easy to follow.

 What about humor?
-Presentations that tend to gain traction have a few laughs sprinkled in.
+Many presentations that go viral illicit some laughter throughout.
 Everyone’s humor is different, so just be yourself.
 If you try too hard, it will show.
-Find little ways to peak your audience’s interest BEFORE you present.
-Feed off of the energy in the room.
+Find little ways to pique your audience’s interest BEFORE you present.
+Then feed off of the energy in the room WHILE you present.
+It’s okay to try and get your audience involved, but do not make it awkward.

 Teach something new.